 - 1. Record processing calls device support. - 2.
 Device support calls queueRequest. - 3.
-Since the port is synchronous, i.e. can not block, queueRequest calls lockPort and than the processCallback. - 4. processCallback calls the low-level driver read or write routine.
-The low-level driver routine returns the results of the I/O operation to processCallback. - 5. processCallback returns to queueRequest, which calls unlockPort and returns to device support, which returns to record support, which completes record processing.
+Since the port is synchronous, i.e. can not block, queueRequest locks the port and then calls the processCallback. - 4. processCallback calls the low-level driver read or write routine.
+The low-level driver routine returns the results of the I/O operation to processCallback. - 5. processCallback returns to queueRequest, which unlocks the port and returns to device support, which returns to record support, which completes record processing.